 Better retail store logistics

 Habits particular to online shoppers like impulse buying and batching — selecting items from an online store in different versions or sizes — are driving up the rate of in-store returns for retailers.
 Meanwhile, data shows that nearly 70 percent of shoppers have recently made multiple BOPIS purchases.
-More than half of these shoppers even say their brand choice relies on this buy online, pick up in-store availability.

 That’s why it is essential for large retailers with brick-and-mortar locations to support a seamless omnichannel experience.
 This ensures efforts locations are efficient points of fulfillment for multiple channels and requires: